Canucks vs. Oilers: Betting Trends, Odds, Advanced Stats

 Canucks Betting Insights

-- The Canucks were an underdog 14 times last season, and upset their opponent five times.
+- The Canucks claimed an upset victory in five, or 35.7%, of the 14 games they played as an underdog last season.

-- Vancouver had a record of 3-3 in games when bookmakers listed them as +135 or longer on the moneyline last season.
+- Vancouver was not a bigger moneyline underdog than the +170 odds on it winning this game.

-- The moneyline implies a 42.6% chance to win for the Canucks.
+- The Canucks have a 37.0% chance to win this game (implied from the moneyline).

-- For Vancouver last season, 49 games finished with more goals than Wednesday's total of 6.5.
+- A total of 49 of Vancouver's games finished with more than 7 goals last season.

 Canucks vs Oilers Additional Info